-- 1.9 The Derbyshire Health and Wellbeing Board was formed as a result of the Health and Social Care Act (2012).
+- 1.8 It is important to note that this document does not cover Derby City, nor does it address the issue of NHS service delivery as this lies outside the remit of both the County Council and local planning authorities. - 1.9 The Derbyshire Health and Wellbeing Board was formed as a result of the Health and Social Care Act (2012).
 Each Health and Wellbeing Board is responsible for producing a Health and Well-being Strategy underpinned by a Joint Strategic Needs Assessment.
-The Board focuses on improving the health and wellbeing of Derbyshire residents and has produced 'Our Lives, Our Health Derbyshire Health and Wellbeing Strategy, 2018-2023' (2018)9. - 1.10 Joint working across the health system in Derbyshire is facilitated by Joined Up Care Derbyshire (also known as Derbyshire's Sustainability and Transformation Partnership (STP)).
+The Board focuses on improving the health and wellbeing of Derbyshire residents and has produced 'Our Lives, Our Health - Derbyshire Health and Wellbeing Strategy, 2018-2023' (2018). - 1.10 Joint working across the health system in Derbyshire is facilitated by Joined Up Care Derbyshire (also known as Derbyshire's Sustainability and Transformation Partnership (STP)).
 Individual organisations have different responsibilities but collaborate across the system to provide a coordinated approach to care.
 The NHS long term plan sets out a clear expectation that by April 2021 all STPs will become fully realised integrated care systems.
 The September 2019 submission of the Joined Up Care Derbyshire 5 Year Strategy Delivery Plan: 2019/20 to 2023/24 sets out plans to be an Integrated Care System.
 This will see a fundamental shift in how public health, healthcare and social care is commissioned and provided within Derbyshire and will have an increased focus on preventative activity to improve population health and wellbeing.
 Planning and urban design has a significant impact on population health and wellbeing, and can play a significant role in supporting a sustainable NHS and social care system.
-An example of this approach can be seen via the NHS Health New Towns programme.
+An example of this approach can be seen via the NHS Healthy New Towns programme.